 Types of information collected and their purpose:

 Like most websites, we gather statistical and other analytical information on an aggregate basis about all visitors to our website.
 This Technical Data comprises information that cannot be used to identify or contact you, such as user IP addresses, browser types, web search terms, and other anonymous statistical data involving the use of our website.
 An IP address is the identifying details for your computer on the Internet expressed in "Internet Protocol" code (for example 192.168.75.46).
 Every computer connected to the Internet has a unique IP address, although the address may not be the same every time a connection is made.
-We anonymise IP addresses such that we cannot link them to any individual and we do not use technical data for advertising or marketing purposes.
+We take measures to anonymise IP addresses such that we cannot link them to an individual and we do not use technical data for advertising or marketing purposes.

 There are email addresses listed on the website for contact and information purposes.
 Should you choose to contact the SBCI via email, your details will only be used for the purposes outlined in your email request.
 The original email may be retained by the SBCI in accordance with the SBCI Records Management policy.